jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 2. Calculate your averages and variability based on your data in R

-I'll start with method 1 because it's easier for the R beginner, and it is still generally how I would approach this task (data dependent).
+I'll start with method 1 which assumes you have already calculated averages and standard deviation because it's easier for the R beginner, and it is still generally how I would approach this task (data dependent).

 ## One Variable ##
 Here is an example of the layout for your data with variables/categories as rows, and averages and standard deviation (calculated already in excel), as columns.
-In the first example, I'm going to use simple data, where I only have one variable.
+In the first example, I'm going to use simple data where I only have one variable.

 (image error_bars_simple.png)

-Here the data is already in the correct format so we can plot it right away with *ggplot2*:
+Here the data is already in the correct format so we can plot it right away with *ggplot2*.
+In the code below, you will need to change "Name" to whatever you've named your category column.

 ```
 xx = ggplot(df, aes(x = Name, y = Avg, ymin = Avg-Stdev, ymax = Avg+Stdev)) +